Improved Weighted Matching in the Sliding Window Model: (3 + epsilon) -approximation Sliding Window Algorithm

 \begin{definition}[Critical Subgraph~\cite{Biabani21_WeightedMatching}] Consider a graph $G$ specified by a stream $S$ of edges.
 Let $A, B, C$ be disjoint substreams of $S$ such that $S = ABC$.
 Then, the \emph{critical subgraph of $G$} with respect to the maximum matching $M^*(ABC)$ and the substreams $A, B, C$ is the subgraph $H = (V_H, E_H)$ such that \begin{itemize} \item $E_H := \{e \in B \mid e \text{ is adjacent to two edges in } M^*_{C}\}$. \item $V_H := V(E_H)$, i.e., $V_H$ is the set of endpoints of the edges in $E_H$. \end{itemize} \end{definition}

+Biabani et al.\ use the critical subgraph to bound the weights of $M^*_{AB}$ and $M^*_{C}$ in terms of the weight of the matching returned by the algorithm $\w{\hat{M}}$ (Lemmas 13 and 14 in their work~\cite{Biabani21_WeightedMatching}).
+In our analysis, in particular, in \Cref{lem:ABOptBound,lem:COptBound}, we use the same ideas to bound the weights of $M^*_{AB}$ and $M^*_{C}$ in terms of sums of reduced weights computed by the algorithm instead.

-Next, we present three auxiliary lemmas for bounding $\w{M^*_{AB}}$ and $\w{M^*_{C}}$.
-The first one is already proved by Biabani et al.~\cite{Biabani21_WeightedMatching} in the exact formulation as we need, and we highlight that their proof holds for any run of {\mwm} on an arbitrary stream.
+Before stating and proving \Cref{lem:ABOptBound,lem:COptBound}, we present the following auxiliary lemma already proved by Biabani et al.\ in the exact formulation as we need it.
+We highlight that their proof holds for any run of {\mwm} on an arbitrary stream.

 \begin{lemma}[Biabani et al.~\cite{Biabani21_WeightedMatching}, Lemma 15] For any stream $AB$,

 \end{lemma}